 Skip to main content

-Durham Geography’s research culture is designed to generate research that is both intellectually innovative and of wider public and societal benefit.
-Impact is an integral part of our work along with outreach, public engagement, knowledge exchange, and collaboration.
+Durham Geography’s research culture is designed to generate research that is intellectually innovative and also provides wider public and societal benefit.
+In other words, research that has an impact.
+Impact is an integral part of the research process, from the inception of ideas and project design, to the conduct of the research and its outputs and outcomes.

 Learn more about research by our staff